 Also known as Estragon, tarragon is a perennial herb that belongs to the sunflower family.
 It is cultivated for medical and culinary purposes, particularly, across much of North America and Eurasia.
 This herb has a strong anise-like flavor, making it a classic seasoning for chicken, egg dishes, soups, stews, seafood as well as vegetable-based dishes.

-Tarragon is considered to be one of the four ‘fines herbes’ of the French cuisine and is the key flavoring component of Béarnaise sauce.
+Tarragon is considered to be one of the four “fines herbes” of French cuisine and is the key flavoring component of Béarnaise sauce.

-This amazing herb is a great source of essential minerals and vitamins like magnesium, zinc, vitamin C, vitamin A, calcium, and iron.
+The herb is a great source of essential minerals and vitamins like magnesium, zinc, vitamin C, vitamin A, calcium and iron.
 Tarragon is also often freshly brewed to make herbal tea or any other hot beverage which is believed to relieve stress and anxiety.
 Chewing on fresh tarragon leaves also helps numb mouth pain and kill germs that lead to bad breath.

 Scientific Name: Satureja Montana